 We may not be able to turn the tables on the irrational standards of society completely, but here are five ways we can turn radical into rational.

 1. Stop comparing yourself to others.

-It is radically rational to end the comparisons and live our own authentic and meaningful lives.
+It is radically rational to stop comparing ourselves and live our own authentic and meaningful lives.
 The standard of a meaningful life cannot be based on the quality of a selfie.
 It is rational to live a life of unique passion, personality, style, and humor that doesn’t require approval from others